deepakgupta7403/GreenDAODemo/README.md

 - [ ] Explore the DAO generated classes at app/build/generated/source/greendao.
 We can see few classes in this folder.
 - [ ] Create Custome Class for GreenDAO new DB Version modification handling.
 - [ ] To use the database we need to construct the DaoSession Object in Application Class.
+- [ ] Create one class for handling CRUD operation.
 - [ ] Test the data manipulation in the activity.
-- [ ] specify the greendao schema version of the database in the app/build.gradle.
+- [ ] specify the GreenDAO schema version of the database in the app/build.gradle.

 ### So, Let's start the coding.